ssorj/dumpty-humpty/README.md

 - Logs are included only for pods with names starting with "skupper-".
   User application logs are excluded.
-- All resource kinds are included, except Secrets, AccessGrants, and AccessTokens.
-We could do redactions instead.
+- All resource kinds are included, except Secrets, AccessGrants, and AccessTokens (we could do redactions instead).
 - All resource instances are included except those with names ending in ".crt".
 - The managedFields sutbree is pruned out of the resource YAML, since